-This hypothesis is strongly supported by the calculations of the number of shared vrGVs between populations, shown in Supplementary Table S4.
-All studied 44,278 pairs formed by individuals from two different continents have less than 118 shared vrGVs.
-(For example, the highest number of shared vrGVs between LWK and JPT is 37; LWK-FIN is 80; and GBR-CHB is 117.)
-The number of shared vrGVs between populations from the same Asian or European continent is also low (for instance, maximal number between GBR and FIN is 159 and between CHB and JPT is 78).
+This hypothesis is strongly supported by the calculations of the number of shared vrGVs between populations, shown in supplementary table S4, Supplementary Material online.
+All studied 44,278 pairs formed by individuals from two different continents have less than 118 shared vrGVs (e.g., the highest number of shared vrGVs between LWK and JPT is 37, LWK-FIN is 80, and GBR-CHB is 117).
+The number of shared vrGVs between populations from the same Asian or European continent is also low (e.g., maximal number between GBR and FIN is 159 and between CHB and JPT is 78).
 This means that a pair of European and/or Asian individuals that shares more than 300 vrGVs very likely has a familial relationship.
-The distributions of shared vrGVs between African populations (LWK vs. YRI and LWK vs. ASW) are demonstrated in Figure 5.
+The distributions of shared vrGVs between African populations (LWK vs. YRI and LWK vs. ASW) are demonstrated in figure 5.
 With three exceptions, all studied 14,453 pairs formed by individuals from two different African populations have less than 623 shared vrGVs (these three exception pairs are discussed in the next section).
-Detailed examination of the inter-population distribution of shared vrGVs was performed on the entire set of 8633 British-Chinese pairs formed by one individual from GBR and another individual from CHB population (see Table 1).
-This table demonstrates that a vast majority (8547) of these pairs have only single digit numbers of shared vrGVs.
-Only 3 out of 8633 pairs have 30 or more shared vrGVs.
-The distribution of shared vrGVs along chromosomes for these three pairs has been analyzed with a Perl program - 2individualsGenomeDif\vrGVs.pl.
-The results for the HG00255-NA18614 pair, which has 30 shared vrGVs, are shown in the Table 2, while the data for other two pairs with 59 and 117 shared vrGVs are shown in the Supplementary Table S5.
-Table 2 demonstrates that 27 out of 30 shared vrGVs are located inside a 71 Kb genomic segment (positions form 90,787,654 to 90,858,949 nts) within chromosome 11.
-All clustered vrGVs do not show correlations with structural variants in this region.
-In addition, supplementary Table S6 demonstrates that shared vrGVs for HG00255 and NA18614 individuals are present on the same haplotype background.
-Similar clustering of shared vrGVs was observed for two other British-Chinese pairs (see Table S5).
-The pair HG01334-NA18627 has all 59 shared vrGVs located within 284 Kb locus on chromosome 1, while another HG00263-NA18541 pair has 115 shared vrGVs within a 806 Kb region inside chromosome 6.
-Given the enormous size of the human genome (3,300 Mb), the probability (P) of occurrence by chance for the case presented in the Table 2 that corresponds to 27 out of 30 shared vrGVs located inside 71 Kb region is less than 10-117, according to the formula (1).
+Detailed examination of the interpopulation distribution of shared vrGVs was performed on the entire set of 8,633 British-Chinese pairs formed by one individual from GBR and another individual from CHB population (see table 1).
+This table demonstrates that a vast majority (8,547) of these pairs have only single digit numbers of shared vrGVs.
+Only 3 of 8,633 pairs have 30 or more shared vrGVs.
+The distribution of shared vrGVs along chromosomes for these three pairs has been analyzed with a Perl program-2individualsGenomeDif\vrGVs.pl.
+The results for the HG00255-NA18614 pair, which has 30 shared vrGVs, are shown in the table 2, whereas the data for other two pairs with 59 and 117 shared vrGVs are shown in the supplementary table S5, Supplementary Material online.
+Table 2 demonstrates that 27 of 30 shared vrGVs are located inside a 71-kb genomic segment (positions from 90787654 to 90858949 nt)